IndrashisChatterjee/aimldsdl/Debate/debater_agents/README.md

 ## Output

 - `output/propose.md`: Arguments from the Proposer.
-- `output/oppose.md`: Counterarguments from the Opposer.
+- `output/oppose.md`: Counter arguments from the Opposer.
 - `output/decide.md`: Judgement and reasoning from the Judge.

 ## Understanding Your Crew

 Agents are defined in `config/agents.yaml` and tasks in `config/tasks.yaml`.
 Each agent has a unique role and set of tools, collaborating and competing to simulate a real debate.

-## Support
+## CrewAI Support Links

 For support, questions, or feedback:
 - [Documentation](https://docs.crewai.com)